GodestJulien/Node-RED-Pizza/README.md

 + How to use the Watson Visual Recognition API
 + How to use the Watson Studio tools to create your own custom model
 + How to integrate the visual recognition technology in a web app application
++ Work on your creativity and project management skills

 ## Pre-Requisites